tomplex/tomplex.github.io/_posts/2017-10-05-versioning-with-docker.md

 #### What's the point?

 You might be asking yourself, why do I care?
 Well, even though we've changed our code, we still have a copy of our application exactly as it was when it was version 1, and with a simple command, can re-deploy that old version if necessary.
-If you over-wrote your application's old docker image, or weren't using docker at all before, then in order to deploy an old version of your app, you'd need to go check out a different version's branch, or go hunt down the last commit before you introduced this breaking change.
+If you over-wrote your application's old docker image, or weren't using docker at all before, then in order to deploy an old version of your app, you'd need to go check out a different version's branch, or go hunt down the proper commit in your repository's history.

 The point is, with explictly versioned docker containers, deploying an older version of your application (or a newer one once you've fixed your silly mistake) is damn near trivial.